Holland America Line announces Volendam and Zaandam return dates for May 2022

 Passengers booked for Grand South America and Antarctica Voyage 2022 will automatically transfer to Onboard Flight 2023.
 Volendam.
 Passengers who have booked on board for the Grand World Tour 2022 Zaandam It will automatically transfer to the Grand World Voyage flight on board in 2023 Zuiderdam.

 “I booked our Grand World 2022 cruise in record time, and with pent-up demand to return to global cruises, we moved the cruise to ZuiderdamAntorcha added.
-“For the first time on the Grand World Cruise, our customers can book the Terrace Living Room category, making it a great scenic cruise, breakfast with a view, or relaxing outdoors without leaving your lounge.”
+“For the first time on a Grand World cruise, our customers can book the Terrace Living Room category, making it a great scenic cruise, breakfast with a view or relaxing outside without leaving your living room. ”

 Milestones of the great journey in 2023 – Zuiderdam